A Variational Approach to Local Asymptotic and Exponential Stabilization of Nonlinear Systems: Transversality and Characterizations of Stabilizability

 Hence, it follows that the system $x_{k+1}=c\left(I-\mbb{P}_{ker(B_f^*)^\perp}\right)x_k$ is globally asymptotically stable for all $c \neq 0$.
 But, as a discrete-time linear system of the form $x_{k+1}=Mx_k$ is globally asymptotically stable if and only if $\Lambda(M)\subseteq \{ z \in \mathbb{C}: |z| < 1 \}$, it then must hold that $c(I-\mbb{P}_{ker(B_f^*)^\perp})=0$ (apply, for example, $c=2$).
 Hence, $\mbb{P}_{ker(B_f^*)^\perp}=I$ and $\mbb{P}_{ker(B_f^*)^\perp}A_fA_f^*\mbb{P}_{ker(B_f^*)^\perp}=IA_fA_f^*I=A_fA_f^*$.
 Thus, $f$ satisfies a type II semitransversality condition at the origin if $A_fA_f^* = \frac{1}{2}\left(PA_fA_f^*+A_fA_f^*P\right)$ holds. \end{proof}

 Following Lemma~\ref{QT,LI}, an immediate corollary arises from the global asymptotic stability of the discrete-time dynamical system constructed in the proof.
-This reveals that the usually distinct properties of type I and type II semitransversality coincide in the presence of linear openness.
+This reveals that the usually distinct properties of type I and type II semitransversality coincide in the presence of linear openness and are characterized by the rather restrictive row-rank condition imposed on $B_f$.